pypa/packaging/docs/specifiers.rst

         an iterable containing only items matching the rules of the specifier.

-        This method is smarter than
+        This method is smarter than ``filter(Specifier().contains,
-        ``filter(Specifier().contains, [...])``.
-It implements the
-        PEP 440 rule where a prerelease item SHOULD be accepted when no other versions match the given specifier.
+        [...])``.
+It implements the :pep:`440` rule where a prerelease item SHOULD be accepted when no other versions match the given specifier.

         The ``prereleases`` parameter functions similar to the parameter of the same name in :meth:`contains`.
-If the value is ``None`` (the default) it intelligently decides whether to allow prereleases based on the specifier's interpretation under the rules of PEP 440, and the specifier's :attr:`prereleases` setting.
+If the value is ``None`` (the default) it intelligently decides whether to allow prereleases based on the specifier's interpretation under the rules of :pep:`440`, and the specifier's :attr:`prereleases` setting.
 Otherwise it acts as a boolean which enables or disables the inclusion of all prerelease versions.
         See :meth:`SpecifierSet.filter()`.